Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Two-Sample Scenario

-Following \citet{Uehara2020offpolicy}, we derive the efficiency bound using the efficiency arguments under the two-sample scenario (stratified sampling scheme).
-In this scheme, there appear two efficient influence functions for $\calD_{\text{L}}$ and $\calD_{\text{U}}$, respectively.
+Following \citet{Uehara2020offpolicy}, we derive the efficiency bound using the efficiency arguments under the two-sample scenario.
+In this scheme, there are two efficient influence functions, one for the labeled stratum and one for the unlabeled stratum.
 The proof is provided in Appendix~\ref{appdx:proof:lem:ts_efficiency_bound}.